The Send-Off Nobody Was Ready For — Modern Paraphrase | fresh.bible

 Then drew a line that couldn't be clearer:

 No middle ground.
 No private- option.
 No "I believe in my heart but I'd rather not make it public."
 Jesus was saying that how you represent him in front of other people — when it's uncomfortable, when it costs you something, when the room goes quiet — that's the real test.
-It's not about performing your on social media.
+It's not about performing your faith on social .
 It's about whether you'll still claim his name when claiming it makes your life harder.

 This might be the most misunderstood passage in the chapter.
-And Jesus knew it would be, because he started with a correction:
+And knew it would be, because he started with a correction:

 Whoever loves father or mother more than me isn't worthy of me.
 Whoever loves son or daughter more than me isn't worthy of me.
-Whoever doesn't take up their and follow me isn't worthy of me.
+Whoever doesn't take up their cross and follow me isn't worthy of me.

 Whoever clings to their life will lose it.
 And whoever lets go of their life for my sake will find it."

 He wasn't promoting conflict.
 He was being honest about what happens when someone in a family chooses to follow him and others don't.
 The division isn't the goal — it's the cost.
-And that phrase, "take up your " — his listeners knew exactly what that meant. were for execution.
+And that phrase, "take up your " — his listeners knew exactly what that meant.
+Crosses were for execution.
 He was saying: following me might cost you everything.
 Your comfort, your reputation, your closest relationships, your life itself.
 And then he flipped the whole thing: the person who grips their life the tightest is the one who loses it.
 The one who opens their hands is the one who actually finds what they were looking for.

-And whoever gives even a cup of cold water to one of these little ones because they're a — I'm telling you, they will not lose their reward."
+And whoever gives even a cup of cold water to one of these little ones because they're a disciple — I'm telling you, they will not lose their reward."

 After talking about swords and persecution and family fractures — he closed with a cup of water.
 That's not a throwaway line.
 That's Jesus saying: the smallest act of kindness toward someone carrying my name matters to me.
-You don't have to heal the sick or cast out demons to participate in what God is doing.
+You don't have to heal the sick or cast out to participate in what God is doing.
 Sometimes it's just noticing someone who's been sent out, and handing them a glass of water.
 That counts.
 That's remembered.
 That's rewarded.
-The runs on faithfulness in the small things — and nothing done for his sake is ever wasted.
+The runs on in the small things — and nothing done for his sake is ever wasted.